Banana1530/MoMA-test-solution/README.md

 lines(res$v[,2],type="l",col="red",title="SVD")
 ```
 ![](pics/comp.JPG)

 We compare the result from simple SVD method.
+Frome left to top: Original signal, SFPCA, SVD.
 SFPCA is significantly better than SVD in selecting principal components when the original constituent signals are inherently sparse and smooth.

 # 3 TODO List